ChocolatineMathou/chitter-api-frontend/README.md

 ## Technology

-At the moment, I would like to add an extra challenge to this project and use React.
-I may (or may note) re-evaluate this idea by the end of the day.
+At the moment, I would like to add an extra challenge to this project and use React — you can call me crazy.
+I may (or may note) re-evaluate this idea by the end of the day. :dizzy_face:

-## Install and run the app

-:construction: Under construction :construction:

 ## User stories